The subject of the memorial, remembered here through a calm pose and child-centred symbolism.

 Plan 10–15 minutes for the statue alone, or 30–45 minutes with the garden and palace exterior.

 Not usually.
-Most Kensington Palace products are self-guided, though some garden experiences help frame the memorial better.
+Most Kensington Palace tickets are self-guided, though some garden experiences help frame the memorial better.

 Yes.
 Main routes are step-free, and nearby Kensington Palace facilities are wheelchair and pram accessible.